Principles

 I grew up admiring men who never complained.

 My uncle, Phillip Hall, came home from Vietnam before I was born.
 I never knew the soldier; I only knew the quiet man who worked the night shift, kept to himself, and died only recently from the slow poison of Agent Orange.
-The war never really ended for him.
-Like so many of that generation, he was told to carry it in silence because that’s what men did: rub some dirt in it, keep moving, don’t burden anyone.

 But a skinned knee is not a foreign war.